cbsd/cbsd.io/docs/tutorials/jail/starting-and-stoping-jail.md

 to launch multiple jails by one command)

-When ( You can change this behavior in cbsd initenv-tui ) **parallel=0** and you try to launch/stoping a few jails, start/stop will be held consecutively.
+When ( You can change this behavior in cbsd initenv-tui ) **parallel=0** and you try to launch/stop a few jails, start/stop will be held consecutively.
 It is not always good, as any error triggered inside jails in the rc-scripts, which leads to a pause, can block start/stop next jails.
 In the case when **parallel** have a non-zero value, each next jails will be launched/stopped in N seconds after the previous one, where N — **parallel** value.
 After this timeout, no matter whether the previous jail o start fully and next jail will be started.

-To stoping jail **jstop** must be used, with the same syntax and behavior:
+To stop a jail **jstop** must be used, with the same syntax and behavior:

 ```
 % cbsd jstop jname=jail1